Hi, mom — welcome! I’m Sil.

-I’m here to help you go from overwhelmed to feeling calm and confident raising your preteen or teen daughter.
-I’m the mother half of the mother-daughter dynamic duo who created Mothering & Daughtering almost 15 years ago.
+Eliza is now 32 years old and a mother herself!
+She has created an amazing community for preteen and teen girls called BadAssGirls.
+She’s there and I’m here to help you go from overwhelmed to feeling calm and confident raising your preteen or teen daughter.
+I’m the mother half of the mother-daughter dynamic duo who created Mothering & Daughtering almost 20 years ago.
+Our book and our online course continue to support mothers and their adolescent daughters.

 You struggle to connect regularly with your daughter — she doesn’t share with you like she used to about what’s going on with her life.